godoc-lint/godoc-lint/README.md

 ### `require-pkg-doc`

 Ensures that every Go package has godoc(s).
 By default, test files (i.e., `*_test.go`) and therefore test packages (i.e., `*_test`) are ignored.
-To include them in the check, the `require-pkg-doc/skip-tests` should be set to `false`.
+To include them in the check, the `require-pkg-doc/include-tests` should be set to `true`.

 ### `require-doc`

 Ensures all exported and/or (optionally) unexported symbols have godocs.
 By default, symbols declared in test files, together with any unexported symbols are ignored.
-To include test files or unexported symbols the `require-doc/skip-tests` or `require-doc/ignore-unexported` options should be set to `false`.
+To include test files, the `require-doc/include-tests` option should be set to `true`.
+Unexported symbols can be included in the check if the `require-doc/ignore-unexported` options is set to `false`.
 Although it is a rare scenario but one may want to ignore exported symbols, for which the `require-doc/ignore-exported` should be set to `true`.

 ### `start-with-name`

 Checks godocs start with the corresponding symbol name.
 It allows English articles (i.e., *a*, *an*, and *the*) at the beginning of godocs.
 The `start-with-name/pattern` option can be used to customize the starting pattern.
 If the `start-with-name/pattern` is set to empty, then all godocs have to start with the symbol names.
 By default, test files are skipped.
-To enable the rule for test files, the `start-with-name/skip-tests` should be set to `false`.
+To enable the rule for test files, the `start-with-name/include-tests` should be set to `true`.

 ## Disabling rules